Ivory Quinby: Business

-Ivory Quinby was not only a respected politician, but a very successful businessman as well.
-He founded the Harding & Quinby law firm (as previously mentioned), and operated a mercantile in nearby Berwick from 1847–1851.
+Ivory Quinby was not only a respected politician, but a very successful businessman.
+He founded the Harding & Quinby law firm (as previously mentioned), and operated a mercantile in nearby Berwick from 1847 to 1851.
 He frequently bought and sold property in Monmouth, which generated a financially successful business.
 On February 27, 1851, prominent Monmouth citizens Abner Harding, Wyatt B. Stapp (after whom Wyatt Earp was named), Colonel J.W.
 Davidson, and James G. Madden held a public meeting to discuss a proposed measure, which would allow the Peoria and Oquawka Railroad Company to lay track through town.
 This was an idea that Quinby fervently supported.
 The public response was generally positive, so the project moved ahead.
 Quinby purchased land for the railroad to pass through, and he along with Chancy Hardin and Abner Harding formed a construction company, C. Hardin & Co., and began the task of laying track.
 Unfortunately, the citizens of Oquawka were not as enthusiastic, and refused to aid in the construction or funding.
 They did not see the railroad as a serious competitor of river traffic.
 The Peoria & Oquawka was forced to divert their planned route to Burlington, where the bankrupted Peoria & Warsaw Railroad had already begun work.
 Quinby's business sense greatly helped the Railroad, and made it very profitable.
 The railroad was eventually sold to the Central Military Tract Railroad in 1852, which eventually became the Chicago, Burlington and Quincy.
 This route is still used to this day, mostly traveled by coal trains and Amtrak.
-Through Quinby's foresight, Monmouth is today a transportation center.
+Through Quinby's foresight, Monmouth, Illinois is today a transportation center.

-In 1856, Quinby decided to shift from practicing law to banking, and partnered with T.L.
-McCoy, founding the Warren County Bank, which was the first in town.
-The bank's success, coupled with his other business ventures, made Quinby a wealthy man.
+In 1856, Quinby decided to shift from practicing law to banking, and partnered with T. L. McCoy, founding the Warren County Bank, which was the first in town.
+The bank's success, coupled with his other business ventures, made Quinby wealthy.

 Monmouth College

-Quinby highly valued education, and so when Monmouth College was founded in 1853, he became a member of their Board of Trustees, where he served as treasurer.
-Quinby was one of the college's earliest benefactors, and donated a large amount of money, a sum which amounts to about $10,000.
+Quinby highly valued education, and so when Monmouth College was founded in 1853, he became a member of its Board of Trustees, where he served as treasurer.
+Quinby was one of the college's earliest benefactors, and donated a large amount of money, a sum which amounted to about $10,000.
 A metal plaque in Wallace Hall at Monmouth College describes Quinby as "One whose loyalty and benevolence helped make Monmouth College."